rschristopher/rschristopher.github.io/src/saving/appendix/protocol_ludicrous.md

     4. Store backups in distinct, secure sites with **tamper-evident seals**.

 ??? warning "5.
 Export ZPUBs to Transaction-Managers"
-    1. On each [Signing-Device](airgapped-computer.md), load its seed and export ZPUB (SeedSigner: Export XPUB > Multisig; Coldcard Q: Export Wallet > Multisig).
+    1. On each SeedSigner, load its seed and export ZPUB (Export XPUB > Multisig).
     2. **Following secure QR transfer procedures**, convey ZPUBs via QR to both [Transaction-Managers](airgapped-computer.md) within the airgap.
     3. Integrate ZPUBs into Sparrow on both Transaction-Managers for a 3-of-5 [multisig](../sovereignty/level-7.md) watch-only wallet.